-Methodology: The share price return to the shareholder, including original amount invested (rebased to 100), assuming that dividends were re-invested at the share price of the Company at the time the shares were quoted ex-dividend.
+Methodology: The share price return to the shareholder, including original amount invested (rebased to 100) from 1 January 2013, assuming that dividends were re-invested at the share price of the Company at the time the shares were quoted ex-dividend.
 Transaction costs are not taken into account.